Southclaws/sampctl/readme.md

 `sampctl download` Just downloads the binaries to the current directory.

+`sampctl init` Initialises a server folder by asking some basic questions about the server, mainly for newcomers to SA:MP server hosting.

 ## Config

 If your current directory has a JSON file named `samp.json`, the values will be used to generate a `server.cfg` file.
 The setting names are the same.